 - Number of ancillary services or practice areas

-- Success ratio of average number of students admitted to top 25 U.S. colleges and universities, as ranked by U.S. News and World Report
+- The success ratio of the average number of students admitted to top 25 U.S. colleges and universities, as ranked by U.S. News and World Report.

 - Client satisfaction (testimonials/votes)

 Rankings are highly subjective.
 Consider, for example, reputation.
 In the U.S. News & World Report rankings, reputation carries the most significant weight.
 On the surface, that might make sense—until you come to know how important is "measured."